OfficeDev/hands-on-labs/O3652/O3652-1 Deep Dive in Office Outlook Add-ins/QuickStartLab.md

     ![The Connect to Exchange email account dialog](./Images/deploy-addin.PNG)

-  1. With the app running, open Outlook 2016 and logon to the user's mailbox.
-You should see a **Display all propeties** button on the ribbon when you select or open a message.
+  1. With the app running, open Outlook 2016 and log on to the user's mailbox.
+You should see a **Display all properties** button on the ribbon when you select or open a message.

     ![A message in Outlook 2016 with the add-in button on the ribbon](./Images/default-button.PNG)